suttonmay/food-trucks/README.md

 `GET "/trucks"`

-Now you can query the data using the following possible queries(as query params)
+You can query the data using the following possible queries(as query params)

 | param    | description                                                     | type   | example  | column    |
 |----------|-----------------------------------------------------------------|--------|----------|-----------|